saidelghamri/widget/README.md

 # Conclusion

-There are many more feature which are not added but the most thing i tried to do but i didn't finish it with pure javascript  is the mobile feeling  when i slide on mobile device
+There are many more feature which are not added but the most thing i tried to do but i didn't finish it yet with pure javascript  is the mobile feeling  when you slide on mobile device